 Cordeiro Classification

 The Cordeiro classification describes a systematic approach for the reconstruction of the complex maxillectomy/midfacial defect1.
-This classifies four types of resection defects:
+It assesses the surface area to volume requirement, the need for orbital reconstruction and the need for palatal closure.

 - Type I Limited maxillectomy: one or two maxillary walls, excluding palate.